raganwald/raganwald.github.com/_posts/2022-02-14-help-wanted-explained.md

 ![Siblings Second Choice](/assets/images/game/siblings-second-choice.png)

-As we expect, the first square can be changed to either light-grey or gray, but something if different than we expect from the hanoing puzzle: We expect to be able to change the second square to gray, but we do **not **not  breaks the second hanoing rule: *A square can only change colour to another colour if it will become the first square of the colour it is changing to*.
-Changing the second square to spring-green will not make it the first spring-green square.
+As we expect, the first square can be changed to either light-grey or gray, but something is unexpected with the second square's options: We expect to be able to change the second square to gray, but changing it to spring-green breaks the second hanoing rule: *A square can only change colour to another colour if it will become the first square of the colour it is changing to*.

-If we make that change, something really wild happens:
+This makes sense when we "peek behind the curtain" and recognize that we are modelling the first two squares representing two discs of the same size, but when presented without explaining the rules, this appears to break the rule.

+Let's make that change and see what our options become:

 ![Siblings Third Choice](/assets/images/game/siblings-third-choice.png)